-Adenanthos sericeus – Albany Woolly Bush is an attractive, trendy Australian native shrub with softgreen silvery foliage and red flowers in spring.
+Adenanthos sericeus tall – Albany Woolly Bush is an attractive, trendy Australian native shrub with softgreen silvery foliage and red flowers in spring.
 The species will reacharound 4-6m in height if not pruned, taller in some conditions.

 They do grow naturally to a nice shape and are well suited to growing in containers.
 A sunny position and a well drained soil are essential.